vmware/powershell-module-for-vmware-cloud-foundation-reporting/docs/documentation/functions/Request-SoSHealthJson.md

 ## Description

-The `Request-SoSHealthJson` cmdlet connects to SDDC Manager, runs an SOS health collection and saves to a JSON file on the local file system.
+The `Request-SoSHealthJson` cmdlet connects to SDDC Manager, runs an SoS health collection and saves to a JSON file on the local file system.

 ## Examples